How to make Acorn Cookies

-Yesterday I felt the first spark of my old self returning.
+A few days in, I felt the first spark of my old self returning.
 What’s this?
 Energy?
 I had not left the house with both children in five days, let alone do anything fun with either of them.
 I was ready to get back on track.

 I remembered seeing a fun little edible project in a Ladies Home Journal a few weeks ago.
 With only 3 ingredients and 3 steps, I knew this was a project I could tackle with a toddler on my first day back to reality.
 She loved unwrapping and lining up all of the Hershey’s kisses.
 I assembled acorns while stuffing Nutter Butter Bites into my 1-year old’s mouth.
 It was super simple, and the end product was cute and tasty.
 A successful project, if you ask me!